Data Model

 - Samples and collection methods

-- Diagnostics and case definitions
+- Diagnostics conducted and case definitions

 A Surveillance Activity can span multiple Field Visits, Locations, and Source types (e.g., Groups, Animals, Environmental and Arthropod Sources).